 Construct the weight ...

 Marbled pattern of the corpus callosum has been described in the acute phase of neuromyelitis optica (NMO) and represents multiple overlapping lesions with heterogeneous signal 1.
-This is distinct form the more typical appearance of multiple sclerosis (MS) where smaller separate individual lesio...
+This is distinct from the more typical appearance of multiple sclerosis (MS) where smaller separate individual lesio...